Run a CAP Application on Kyma

 -

-Copy the all files from the example to your folder, except git
+Copy all files from the example to your folder, except the

 .git